|

 drying, shrinking and twisting are all too apparent in the photos on the

+left.
 Getting the catch to work properly was

 actually quite difficult and involved dissolving the various compounds